tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 ### `clientToken` `vendor` under other DRM schemes

-When the LCP or Adobe DRM schemes are in use, the meaning of a `drm:clientToken` element's `drm:vendor` attribute is undefined.
+When the LCP or URMS DRM schemes are in use, the meaning of a `drm:clientToken` element's `drm:vendor` attribute is undefined.

 ## `drm:serverToken`